adrian-heouairi/linux-setup/README.md

 # linux-setup

-Setup script that setups a Kubuntu installation.
-Installs apt packages, puts my scripts in the PATH, etc.
+Setup scripts that setups a Kubuntu installation.
+Installs apt packages, puts my scripts in the PATH, etc. The scripts can be relaunched to update programs, etc.

 All of this procedure is independent from the Linux username.

-Launch linux-setup.sh to setup (it doesn't need to be in PATH).
+The linux-setup directory can be anywhere.
+Launch linux-setup/bin/linux-setup.sh to setup (it doesn't need to be in PATH).
 Logout login is required the first time for Ubuntu to put the scripts in PATH.

-linux-setup-startup.sh is started at login and it starts linux-setup-startup-addon.sh.
-Put programs you want to start at login in ~/D/linux-setup-addon/bin/linux-setup-startup-addon.sh

-The only addon feature is ~/D/linux-setup-addon/bin/linux-setup-startup-addon.sh.
+The only addon feature as of right now is putting your personal scripts in ~/D/linux-setup-addon/bin/ so they are in PATH.

 You can add bash scripts you want to start at login in ~/.config/linux-setup/autostart/.
 They must be scripts that start a program only if it not already started.